 Introduction to Quantum Computing: From a Layperson to a Programmer in 30 Steps

-This textbook introduces quantum computing to readers who do not have much background in linear algebra and quantum mechanics.
-The author targets undergraduate and master students who are willing to spend about 60 -90 hours seriously learning quantum computing.
-Readers will be able to write their program to simulate quantum computing algorithms and run on real quantum computers on IBM-Q. Moreover, unlike books that only give superficial and “hand-waving” explanations, this book uses exact formalism so readers can continue to pursue more advanced topics based on what they learn from this book.
+This textbook introduces quantum computing to readers who do not have much background in linear algebra.
+The author targets undergraduate and master students, as well as non-CS and non-EE students who are willing to spend about 60 -90 hours seriously learning quantum computing.
+Readers will be able to write their program to simulate quantum computing algorithms and run on real quantum computers on IBM-Q. Moreover, unlike the books that only give superficial, “hand-waving” explanations, this book uses exact formalism so readers can continue to pursue more advanced topics based on what they learn from this book.

 - Encourages students to embrace uncertainty over the daily classical experience, when encountering quantum phenomena;

 - Uses narrative to start each section with analogies that help students to grasp the critical concept quickly;

 - Uses numerical substitutions, accompanied by Python programming and IBM-Q quantum computer programming, as examples in teaching all critical concepts.

 Hiu Yung Wong.
 "Introduction to Quantum Computing: From a Layperson to a Programmer in 30 Steps" Faculty Research, Scholarly, and Creative Activity (2022). https://doi.org/10.1007/978-3-030-98339-0